MaxwellZines/Numerical_Methods/README.md

       - Demonstrate the bisection method of root finding, and discuss how the algorithm depends on results of the Intermediate-Value Theorem.
     - Secant Method
       - Demonstrate the secant method of root finding
+      - A thought: the secant method is functionally very similar to Newton's method, but it uses the secant instead of the analytical derivative.
+You could modify this code to run as Newton's method instead.
+Perhaps with a clever use of the *syms* and *diff()* functions...

 ## Numerical Integration